official site of award-winning writer and creator

-Not surprisingly, Rachael wants to write all the things but she has a particular penchant for romantic-comedies, teen drama / YA, stuff that is high-camp and scary as f*ck, and historical fiction.
+Not surprisingly, Rachael wants to write all the things but she has a particular penchant for drama that makes you laugh, comedy that stabs you in the feels, romantic-comedies, teen drama, stuff that is high-camp and scary as f*ck, and historical fiction.
 And if there’s magic, pop stars, or vampires in the mix, all the better.

 Rachael is wildly passionate about living a full life and storytelling, taking her philosophy from writer, Anais Nin.
 “We write to taste life twice, in the moment and in retrospect."
-She is committed to writing powerful, heartfelt, and gut-wrenchingly funny stories for and about women and is allergic to the phrase 'strong female character' ... give her 'complex, flawed, and messy' any day of the week.
+She is committed to writing powerful, heartfelt, and gut-wrenchingly funny stories for and about women and is allergic to the phrase 'strong female lead' ... give her 'complex, flawed, and messy' any day of the week.

-You can find Rachael living in Brisbane in a cute city apartment for one, with her books and daydreams for company (mostly she dreams of being a pop star, climbing mountains, wild countryside, conquering fears, and marrying Sam Heughan).
+You can find Rachael living in Brisbane in a cute city apartment, with her books and daydreams for company (mostly she dreams of being a pop star, climbing mountains, wild countryside, conquering fears, and marrying Sam Heughan).
 She loves yoga, tattoos, travel, the F word, and cheese, but not necessarily in that order.
 Mostly the cheese comes first.

 in the press